acl-org/acl-anthology/hugo/content/posts/2024-12-27-new-metadata-workflow.md

 <img src="/images/2024-12-27/many-requests.png" alt="Accumulating issues" style="width:50%;" />

 We are therefore happy to announce a new simplified workflow that we hope will reduce effort and processing time.
-This workflow introduces a yellow "Fix metadata" button on each paper page in the Anthology.
+This workflow introduces a yellow "Fix data" button on each paper page in the Anthology.
 Clicking on this button will display a dialog allowing for easy manipulation of the title, author list, and abstract.
 Upon submission, this dialog will lead the submitter to the creation of a structured Github issue for the correction.
 The user needs only to submit the issue, and leave the rest to Anthology staff.

 <img src="/images/2024-12-27/dialog.png" alt="Metadata correction dialog" style="width:50%;" />